-A Danube River journey showcases festive holiday markets in Germany, Austria and Hungary
+A Christmas cruise along the Danube with Scenic Cruises showcases festive holiday markets in Germany, Austria and Hungary

 Snug little stalls trimmed in evergreen garlands and twinkly lights…roasted chestnuts and spiced wine…joyful music and happy people all around.
-What better way to get into the spirit of the season than a cruise featuring the Christmas markets of Central Europe.
+What better way to get into the spirit of the season than a Christmas cruise featuring the holiday markets of Central Europe.

 Every November and December, these temporary shopping villages take over the hearts of centuries-old cities enchanting in their own right.
 Many Christmas markets are situated on central squares fronting a magnificent church, palace or other landmark.

-On port calls in Germany, Austria and Hungary last December, I and fellow passengers on the 156-passenger Scenic Amber immersed ourselves in the yuletide magic while nibbling goodies, imbibing warm beverages and shopping for gifts from vendors in their cozy huts.
+On port calls in Germany, Austria and Hungary one December, I and fellow passengers on the 156-passenger Scenic Amber immersed ourselves in the yuletide magic while nibbling goodies, imbibing warm beverages and shopping for gifts from vendors in their cozy huts during this magical Christmas cruise.

 Besides merriment ashore, the conviviality onboard, in keeping with the season, seemed to be turned up a notch.
 Richard Grey, our jolly English cruise director, set the tone, as did the rest of the staff, most of them from Eastern Europe.